 The Sierra Chapter serves the Eastern half of Northern California and meets in the vicinity of Sacramento.

 This student chapter was established in August of 2018 and serves the University of California Davis.

 President: Elaine Young

-The Laramide Chapter serves the Colorado, New Mexico, Wyoming, and South Dakota area.
+The Laramide Chapter serves the Colorado, New Mexico, and Wyoming area.
 There is a concentration of activities in the Denver, CO area.

 AWG Laramide Chapter

 For more details contact Laramide Chapter via email

 Annual Outstanding Student Awards Reception and Dinner (early Spring)

 The goal of the student awards program is to recognize and honor outstanding geoscience students from regional colleges and universities.
 AWG members are seated among the students and guests to encourage networking, exchanging information on balancing family needs with challenging careers and enhancing professional growth.
 Over the many years (since 1982) that the Laramide Chapter has held this event, many recipients of the award have joined AWG or written to thank the chapter for recognizing them and making them feel appreciated.